What Is Skin Brightening in Korean Beauty?

 Some of the most common ingredients that reduce melanin formation are:

 Hydroquinone has traditionally been regarded as the most effective way to brighten skin.
-However, because high concentrations of hydroquinone lead to skin bleaching, this ingredient is not used in regular skin care products.
+However, because high concentrations can lead to skin bleaching, this ingredient is not used in regular skin care products.

 At STYLE STORY, we only stock productsthat offer safe forms of skin brightening.
 Find out more about some of our favourites like Niacinamide here, Propolis here, Vitamin C here, Acids hereand Licorice here.